 Best Road Trip in QUEENSLAND

-The road trip from Cairns north all the way to Cape Tribulation is only 2-3 hours and is one of the best road trips on the East Coast of Australia.
-This road trip is part of the larger known Sydney to Port Douglas road trip.
+This Australian road trip from Cairns north all the way to Cape Tribulation is only 2-3 hours and is one of the best road trips on the East Coast of Australia.
+This road trip is part of the larger known Sydney to Port Douglas road trip

-The lush coastline, warm climate and proximity to the Great Barrier Reef, this Road Trip is filled with plenty of stopping places for supplies, and campgrounds to set up for a night (or 7!).
+Known as one of the best East Coast Australia road trips due to the lush coastline, warm climate and proximity to the Great Barrier Reef, this premium Australia Road Trip is filled with plenty of stopping places for supplies, and campgrounds to set up for a night (or 7!).

 It’s best to research the peak periods, but this part of the world always appears relaxed and not too busy, with the general holidaymakers heading to Port Douglas or Palm Cove for a resort style unwinding holiday.